 's WCW Monday Nitro

 .
-During this time period, two individual companies rose to heights never seen before in professional wrestling or since.
+During this time period, the two individual companies rose to heights never seen before or since in Professional Wrestling

 The "war" began when Ted Turner approached Eric Bischoff

-and asked Eric what he believed WCW needed to do to overtake the WWF.
+and asked the latter what he believed WCW needed to do to overtake the WWF.
 Bischoff suggested a weekly timeslot on Mondays to directly compete with Raw

 ; in 1995, he got what he wanted when Nitro